HinChou/XGBoost-and-Deep-Learning-Thoughts/README.md

 Is LSTM better than CNN or RNN for time series analysis?

 ## Combining XGBoost and Deep Learning Algorithms:
-Use boosting algorithm for framework, set weak learner as one hidden layer ANN(LSTM, CNN or RNN) for base learner.
-Set low learning rate and use CV or OOB for predictive ability testing.
+* Use boosting algorithm for framework.
+* Set weak learner as one hidden layer ANN(LSTM, CNN or RNN).
+* Set low learning rate and use CV or OOB for predictive ability testing.